B1Z0N/iahr/README.md

 ### Adding new commands

+I'm feeling lonely and bored, so i want to be able to play my favorite game marcopolo with myself in any chat.

-Just add new function, like you would do in python.
+Just add new function, like you would do it in python.

 ```python
 def marco():